 - Safety: Preservation of capital the objective of money market funds.
 While a few money market funds have broken the buck (gone below $1) in most cases, the fund company or sponsor has stepped in to absorb the losses.

 - Liquidity: Money market funds provide excellent access to cash.
 Some brokerage accounts offer a money market fund as a sweep option.
 In other words, when an investment is bought or sold, money comes out of or goes into, the money market fund.

 - Yield: Money market funds pay a yield based on the holdings of the underlying fund.
 The yield is generally automatically reinvested into the fund via purchase of additional shares in the fund.
-This yield makes money market funds an attractive alternative to the mattress.
+This yield makes money market funds an attractive alternative to a savings account with no APY.

 Read the prospectus before investing in money market funds, along with other available shareholder reports and information.

 Money market funds can be smart saving and investing tools for individuals who want to earn higher interest rates than bank accounts but also want something safer than bonds.
 As with all types of investment securities and savings tools, money market funds may not be right for all investors.